Lomprayah, Seatran and Songerm Ferries

 The Lomprayah Catamaran is the quickest ferry serving Koh Phangan.
 It goes from the Tongsala pier opposite the 7-11 convenience store.
 In Bangkok it starts from the street behind Khao San Road.
 You can buy Lomprayah tickets at the pier, at its Khao San Road office or any travel agent in Koh Phangan.
 The journey from Koh Phangan to Bangkok is done in a day; whereas the reverse journey involves spending a night on the bus.
 For the journey between Koh Phangan and Koh Samui a taxi journey to anywhere in Koh Samui is included in the price of the ticket.
 This means you avoid the avaricious Koh Samui taxi drivers.

-Remember that some of the Lomprayah catamaran services run from either Maenam or Bophut in the north of Koh Samui to Thongsala, while others leave from the main town of Nathon in Koh Samui.
+Remember that some of the Lomprayah catamaran services run from either Maenam in the north of Koh Samui to Thongsala, while others leave from the main town of Nathon in Koh Samui.
 Check when you buy tickets.
-At the moment Bophut is being used rather than Maenam as indicated in the Lomprayah website.
-The two piers are very close together.
-You can ask in either Koh Phangan or Koh Samui and they will tell you which pier Lomprayah are currently using.
+Sometimes Bophut is used rather than Maenam.
+The two piers are very close together and doesn't effect travel times.

-Lomprayah have recently done a travel joint venture with Nok Air.
+Lomprayah have recently done a travel joint ventures with Nok Air and Solar Air.
 As a result you can buy a combined boat/bus/airplane ticket from Thongsala port to take you all the way to Suvarnabhumi airport in Bangkok.
 This costs about 3,000 THB and takes about 5 hours.

-It is worth checking the Lomprayah website and they sometimes offer discounts for online booking.
+It is worth checking the Lomprayah website as they sometimes offer discounts for online booking.

 The other service is the 'Discovery'.
 This is the Seatran timetable above.
 It goes between the islands and is a useful service.
 As mentioned, the Seatran Discovery goes to Bangrak near Big Buddha in Koh Samui.
 It is possible to buy combined tickets in Suratthani to take Seatran all the way to Thongsala in Koh Phangan.
 This involves a transfer from Nathon pier in Koh Samui to Bangrak.